-Advisory Opinion: A formal written response by the Registry to a question concerning the application of KRS Chapter 121 to a specific transaction or activity
+Advisory Opinion: A formal written response by the Registry to a question concerning the application of KRS Chapter 121 to a specific transaction or activity.

-Advertising (Political): Under KRS 121.190(1), any communication that expressly advocates the election or defeat of a clearly identified candidate or slate of candidates for public office
+Advertising (Political): Under KRS 121.190(1), any communication that expressly advocates the election or defeat of a clearly identified candidate or slate of candidates for public office.

-Affiliate or Subdivision of Political Party: Any organization which is under the control or direction of the state committee and is responsible for the day-to-day operation of the political party at the county or district level
+Affiliate of Political Party: Any organization which is under the control or direction of the state committee and is responsible for the day-to-day operation of the political party at the county or district level.

-Candidate: A person who has received contributions, made expenditures, appointed a campaign treasurer, or given consent for anyone else to do so on his or her behalf with a view to bring about his or her nomination or election to public office, except federal office
+Candidate: A person who has received contributions, made expenditures, appointed a campaign treasurer, or given consent for anyone else to do so on his or her behalf with a view to bring about his or her nomination or election to public office, except federal office.

-Candidate Campaign Committee: A group authorized by a candidate or slate of candidates to receive contributions and make expenditures to support or oppose the candidate or slate of candidates (This group must file a Committee Registration Form with the Registry.)
+Candidate Campaign Committee: A group authorized by a candidate or slate of candidates to receive contributions and make expenditures to support or oppose the candidate or slate of candidates (This group must file a Political Organization Registration Form with the Registry.)

-Caucus Campaign Committee: A caucus group which receives contributions and makes expenditures to support or oppose one or more specific candidates or slates of candidates for nomination or election, or a committee.
-(This group must file a Committee Registration Form with the Registry.)
+Caucus Campaign Committee: A caucus group which receives contributions and makes expenditures to support or oppose a candidate or slate of candidates (This group must file a Political Organization Registration form with the Registry.)

-Contributing Organization: A group which merely contributes to candidates or slates of candidates, campaign committees, executive committees or caucus campaign committees from time to time with funds derived solely from within the group
+Contributing Organization: A group which merely contributes to candidates or slates of candidates, campaign committees, executive committees or caucus campaign committees from time to time with funds derived solely from within the group.
+(This group must file a Political Organization Registration form with the Registry.)

-Contributor: An individual or group who gives something of value to a committee, candidate, or slate of candidates
+Contributor: An individual or group who gives something of value to a committee, candidate, or slate of candidates.